Joy came into my life when I was three.

 Time has passed.
 Joy is as beautiful today as she was then, although the passing years have brought some changes.
 Her outfit is still lovely, although not as fancy as it was before.
 The bonnet has long gone.
 Now she wears a wig, replacing hair that has thinned out over the years.
 A few years ago, she had some much-needed “cosmetic surgery” (on her face, arms, legs and abdomen).
 Sadly, the abdominal surgery meant she lost her “voice”.

 I often think that I didn’t look after her as well as I should have in the early years.
-Or maybe she was loved just too much and given too much “motherly” attention.
+Or maybe I loved her too much and gave her too much “motherly” attention.

-Now my seven-year-old granddaughters are giving Joy the same love and attention I gave her in those early years.
+Today my granddaughters give Joy the same love and attention I gave her in those early years.
 They think Joy is special too.
-And I am making sure they treat her with the care and respect she deserves.
+Of course I make sure they treat her with the care and respect she deserves.
 She is old (nearly as old as I am) and very precious.

 ♥ ♥ ♥